Azrights Terms of Business

 We reserve the right to check your identity at any time to satisfy our obligations under the Money Laundering legislation, including through third parties such as credit reference agencies.
 We will not be able to receive any funds from or pay any funds to you or on your behalf unless all necessary identification and other procedures have been completed.
 Individuals will need to produce a valid form of photographic ID, such as a passport or driving licence, together with a recent utility bill confirming their address.
 Company clients may need to provide this information in respect of their directors.
 We do not accept cash payments from or on behalf of clients in sums exceeding £1,000.

-For clients of Azrights Solicitors who have a complaint, these should be directed to Shireen Smith in the first instance, together with full details.
+If you have a complaint please direct it to Shireen Smith in the first instance, together with full details.
 We take complaints very seriously and will provide a copy of our complaints procedure to you on request.
 Where possible, we will attempt to resolve your complaint between ourselves.
 We will acknowledge a complaint within five working days and explain how it will be handled.
 We may invite you to a meeting so you may voice your concerns directly.
-If our initial review and response does not lead to a satisfactory resolution of the problem then we shall refer your complaint to Marie Huntley, an independent solicitor.

 Termination of retainer

-We may transfer the site or the Service to another entity as we deem fit or necessary for our business.
+We may transfer the sites, services or Products to another entity as we deem fit or necessary for our business.
 You may only transfer your rights or your obligations under these terms to another person if we agree in writing.

 This agreement shall be governed by English law and the English courts shall have exclusive jurisdiction to resolve any disputes arising under it.
 It is not intended that our terms of engagement with you shall be enforceable by a third party under the Contracts (Rights of Third Parties) Act 1999